KadenDuckwitz/KadenDuckwitz/README.md

   <li><b>JavaScript</b></li>
 </ul>

-<p>In addition to this, I've also worked with <b>HTML and CSS</b> to build websites and projects, and have lots of experience working with others in a group setting on a project.</p>
+<p>In addition to this, I've also worked with <b>HTML and CSS</b> to build websites, and have lots of experience working with others in a group setting on a project.</p>

 <h1>📞 Contact Information 📞</h1>